blitze/phpBB-ext-sitemaker/docs/docs/developer-extensions.md

 ```

 At a bare minimum, that's all you need.
 If you go into edit mode, you should see the block listed as 'MY_EXAMPLE_BLOCK_MY_BLOCK' that can be dragged and dropped on any block position.
 But this block doesn't do anything exciting.
-It has not settings and does not translate the block name.
+It has no settings and does not translate the block name.
 Let's make it more interesting.

 ### Block Settings

-Let's modify our blocks/my_block.php file and add a "get_config" method that returns an array with the keys being the block settings and the values being an array describing the settings like so:
+Let's modify our blocks/my_block.php file and add a "get_config" method th at returns an array with the keys being the block settings and the values being an array describing the settings like so:

 ```php
 	/**